-On behalf of Hastings Law Firm P.C. posted in Surgical Errors on Monday, May 16, 2016.
+On behalf of Hastings Law Firm posted in Lawyer for Surgical Error in Texas on Monday, May 16, 2016.

 Texas residents may be interested in learning that the ongoing lawsuit related to the death of comedian and actress Joan Rivers has finally been settled.
 The medical malpractice lawsuit was filed in 2015 by the daughter of the actress.
 She accused the medical team in attendance during her mother’s 2014 surgery of negligence.